SHasan96/collatz-conjecture-project/README.md

 same arguments (which cannot be evaluated into a valid range) will also be checked and rejected.
 More checks for the correct number of arguments could be implemented but it is assumed that the user will only test with valid numbers.
 The arguments will be swapped if necessary so that the iterations in the program start from the smaller integer and go upto the larger one (included).

 Once the integers are valid we use a loop starting from the smaller to the larger integer.
-We determine the Collatz sequence length of the each number and add them to a data structure.
+We determine the Collatz sequence length of the each number and add it to a data structure.
 Any newer and bigger integer with the same sequence length that we encounter is not added.
 Once the data structure has 10 elements, it is sorted in descending order of the sequence length.
 A newer integer is only added if its corresponding sequence length is larger than the smallest sequence length currently present in the data structure.